jeff-hykin/better-cpp-syntax/documentation/SETUP.md

 <br>

 **NOTE** : You can also use the manual setup listed at the bottom. <br>
-The managed environment is very reliable way to setup.<br>
+The managed environment is just a more reliable way.<br>
-(and if you already have nix, it's pretty much 100% automated)
+(if you already have nix, it's pretty much 100% automated)

 ### For Windows